-States With Community College Scholarships
+States with Community College Scholarships

-The Arkansas Future Grant is available to Arkansas residents who have lived in the state for at least three years and graduated from an in-state public high school.
+The Arkansas Future Grant (ArFuture) is available to Arkansas residents who have lived in the state for at least three years and graduated from an in-state public high school.
 Students must pursue a two-year high-demand or STEM program.

 Through the Montana Promise Grant Program, students who want to earn an associate’s degree at a two-year state, tribal, or community college may qualify for a need-based grant to be applied to tuition or living expenses.
 Eligible students must have been Montana residents for at least 12 months.